clayne/hacktical-c/README.md

 one of the greatest hackers this world has known.*

 ## About the book
-This book assumes basic knowledge of programming.
-We're not going to spend a lot of time and space on explaining fundamentals, except where features behave differently in important ways compared to other mainstream languages.
+This book assumes basic programming knowledge.
+We're not going to spend a lot of time and space on basic features, except where they behave differently in important ways compared to other mainstream languages.
 Instead we're going to focus on practical techniques for making the most out of the power and flexibility that C offers.

 ## About the author
 You could say that there are two kinds of programmers, academics and hackers.
 I've always identified as a hacker.
 I like solving tricky problems, and I prefer using powerful tools that don't get in my way.
 To me; software is all about practical applications, about making a change in the real world.